geopython/pycsw/docs/en/docs/development.rst

 Subversion
 ----------

-- pycsw source code and documentation are managed using Subversion.  lxml, Shapely and sqlalchemy are required for pycsw to be functional
+- pycsw source code and documentation are managed using Subversion.  lxml, Shapely, pyproj and sqlalchemy are required for pycsw to be functional
-- documentation is managed in ``docs/``, in reStructuredText format.
-Sphinx is used to generate the docs
+- documentation is managed in ``docs/``, in reStructuredText format.  `Sphinx`_ is used to generate the docs

 Submitting Patches
 ------------------